Usage βΊ Pre and Post Loader ScriptsΒΆ

 /usr/local/csf/bin/csfpost.sh/etc/csf/csfpost.sh

-When the loader scripts run, they check their designated folders for any custom scripts you’ve added.
-By placing your scripts in these folders, you can create firewall rules that are automatically applied every time CSF starts or restarts, ensuring your custom rules persist.
+When the loader scripts /usr/local/csf/bin/csfpre.sh and /usr/local/csf/bin/csfpost.sh run, they check specific folders to see if you have placed any custom bash scripts inside.
+By placing custom bash scripts in these folders, you can write bash scripts which assist with setting up custom firewall rules which are automatically applied every time CSF starts or restarts, ensuring your custom rules persist.

 -